How to get touch with us over the festive period

 A concern for a property owner with vacant land and buildings is the possibility of third parties taking up residency on that land or within a building.

-What is adverse possession and squatter's rights?
+What are adverse possession and squatter's rights?

 Adverse possession is based on the principle that if the property owner does not evict squatters from their property or land within a certain time or interrupt their use of the land, they could lose the legal ownership of that land to the squatter.
-The time period applicable here is years, rather than weeks or months, so – thankfully for property and land owners - most squatters are legally evicted long before the problem arises.
+The period applicable here is years, rather than weeks or months, so – thankfully for property and land owners - most squatters are legally evicted long before the problem arises.

 How can someone take legal ownership?

-To be granted legal ownership to a piece of land or property, an application has to be made to the Land Registry by the person claiming ownership.
+To be granted legal ownership of a piece of land or property, an application has to be made to the Land Registry by the person claiming ownership.
 The applicant must provide evidence that he or she (or a succession of previous ‘squatters’) have occupied the property continuously for 10 years.
-If the land is unregistered, then the minimum time period extends to 12 years.
+If the land is unregistered, then the minimum period extends to 12 years.

 Applicants will also need to show that they (or any previous squatters) have behaved as if they were the owners of the relevant land for all of that time without the permission of the landowner.
 The key aspects to show are factual possession of the land and an intention to possess the land.